rust-lang/rfcs/text/0000-io-error-handling.md

 Please also note that a "truncation attack" can be a severe security vulnerability; having your /etc/passwd file only partially written is a DOS, as is shortening a password.

+Rust "somewhat" works today because Rust's stdout is line buffered all the time.
+When that changes to be fully buffered, except to tty, that means even `println!()` panic semantics are totally useless, because nothing will be written until flush/close/drop.

 # Detailed design